 “I have never seen this done correctly”

 I met A Boise City Building Inspector for a framing inspection.
-We had removed aand the new beam needed to be approved before we covered it up.
+We had removed a bearing wall and the new beam needed to be approved before we covered it up.
 In front of my client he slowly inspected the new beam and all of its connections to the existing structure.
 “Joe,” he said, “This is the first time I have ever seen this done correctly on the first try!”
 It doesn’t get any better than that.

 Holy cow!
 That is a strong vote of confidence.
 JL